7 daily habits you should change to stop hurting your back

 It’s a trap that is hard to escape

-Sometimes you can fall into the trap of avoiding exercise because you think you’re better off resting.
+Sometimes you can fall into the trap of avoiding being active because you think you’re better off resting.
 However, too much rest is also known to slow down our recovery efforts and even worsen it.

 It is really from lack of exercise that leads to reduced flexibility, mobility and endurance.
 This is a tough cycle and habit to break.

-Our backs are so forgiving of the abuse that we subject it to.
-If you only notice slight aches and pains from time to time, rest or over the counter medications are most likely your routine.
-Usually over the counter pills are adequate, and we continue with their use along with our current sedentary lifestyle.
+Our spines are so forgiving of the abuse that we subject it to.
+If you only notice slight aches and soreness from time to time, rest or over the counter medications are most likely your routine.
+Usually over the counter pills are adequate, and we continue with their use along with our current sedentary lives.

 What we do not realize, is the amount of injury, long term damage and degeneration that can occur since we cannot observe direct damage to our spine.

-By rearranging our priorities, investing much needed time to keep our backs healthy and stronger, and engaging in back healthy activity, we can reverse this cycle, accomplish more and enjoy more free time.
+By rearranging our priorities, investing much needed time to keep our backs healthy and stronger, and engaging in a spine healthy activity, we can reverse this cycle, accomplish more and enjoy more free time.

 2. Creating a more active life

 Active lifestyles are certainly what we all desire for our long term health and overall fitness and fulfilment.
-As with sedentary lifestyle, there is also a strong correlation with an active lifestyle and low back pain.
+As with a sedentary life, there is also a strong correlation with an active lifestyle and back problems.

-Many people believe that their active lifestyle is what helps to keep their lower back pain-free.
+Many people believe that their active lifestyle is what helps to keep them pain-free.
 There are also many who are active yet suffer low back pain.
-It can be upsetting and discouraging as they are trying to stay active yet suffer from back pain themselves.
+It can be upsetting and discouraging as they are trying to stay active yet still suffer themselves.

-They experience the same challenging cycle where they believe that with routine exercise, they can keep their back pain free while avoiding any sedentary choices.
-This leads to lower back fatigue and possible injury if they are following an insufficient approach to back care.
+They experience the same challenging cycle where they believe that with routine activity, they can keep their back from hurting while avoiding any sedentary choices.
+This leads to lower back fatigue and possible injury if they are following an insufficient approach to care.